Definition

 Running turtle never tires.
 Anxiety loop.

-Turtle runs beside you.
-Shared urgency.
+Turtle runs in circles.
+Stuck urgency.

 Symbolic system